 By owning your own website and .ie domain address, you control your own digital identity and all content on the site, as opposed to social media profiles which might contain irrelevant or inappropriate content for a professional audience such as potential employers.

 Again, setting up a professional email address to match the website gives the right impression in a professional online setting.
 It also has the benefit of promoting your website every time you send out an email.

-A .ie domain name is Ireland’s official online address, so it is identifiably Irish, carrying great credibility and trust.
+A .ie domain name is Ireland’s official online address, so it is uniquely Irish, carrying great credibility and trust.
 It also lets your customers find you online by helping to boost your search rankings.
-Our .ie Domain Profile Report 2019 also found that .ie has overtaken .com to become the online identity of choice for businesses and individuals in Ireland.
-In 2019, .ie comprised 50% of Ireland’s hosted domains, with .com’s share now well behind at 33%.
+Our .IE Domain Profile Report reveals that .ie is the domain of choice for Irish businesses and individuals.
+With 51%, the .ie domain holds the highest market share of all hosted top-level domain names in Ireland, followed by .com at 32%.

 - E-books: Check out our suite of free e-books to guide SMEs on their online journey